Jerusalem Program

-The Jerusalem Program (תוכנית ירושלים) is the ideological platform of the Zionist Movement, and was initially adopted in 1951 at the 23rd World Zionist Congress to replace the Basel Program.
+The Jerusalem Program (תוכנית ירושלים) is the ideological platform of the Zionist Movement, and was initially adopted in 1951 at the twenty-third Zionist Congress to replace the Basel Program.
 The Jerusalem Program differed from the original Basel Program in that it shifted the goals of the Zionist Movement once the State of Israel was already established.

 The 1951 Jerusalem Program

 The 1951 Jerusalem Program stated that:

 The task of Zionism is the consolidation of the State of Israel, the in gathering of exiles in Eretz Israel, and the fostering of the unity of the Jewish people.
 The program of work of the World Zionist Organization is: